 My students know very little grammar.

 Sometimes, you will teach high school students who cannot use domain-specific vocabulary well.
 For instance, if you realize that when you deal with comma splices that students cannot identify subjects and verbs, you might need to review basic subjects and verb.
 Then you can advance to sentence structure.
+If you cannot start with the standards immediately, start with a few basic concepts.

 Here are more ideas for grammar for high school English classes when students are largely unfamiliar with grammatical terms.